dbus2/zbus/book/src/client.md

 zbus git repository contains a [developer-friendly tool], that can generate Rust traits from a given D-Bus introspection XML for you.

+**Note:** This tool should not be considered a drop-in Rust-specific replacement for similar tools available for low-level languages, such as [`gdbus-codegen`].
+Unlike those tools, this is only meant as a starting point to generate the code, once.
+In many cases, you will want to tweak the generated code.

-Let's first get the XML interface of the notification service:
+Let's first fetch the XML interface of the notification service:

 ```bash
 busctl --user --xml-interface introspect \